Internet providers are joining Trump’s DOJ in suing California over net neutrality

 A victory for the federal government could dramatically constrain the ability of states to regulate broadband companies within their borders, some legal experts say.

-Wednesday’s suit by four groups representing cable and Internet providers — USTelecom, the American Cable Association, CTIA – The Wireless Association and NCTA – The Internet and Television Association — echoes the Justice Department in alleging that the California law conflicts with federal regulations and should be overturned.
+Wednesday’s suit by four groups representing cable and Internet providers — USTelecom, the American Cable Association, CTIA (wireless industry), and NCTA (broadband and pay television industries) — echoes the Justice Department in alleging that the California law conflicts with federal regulations and should be overturned.
 The Federal Communications Commission in June officially deregulated broadband providers by taking its own net neutrality rules off the books, dismaying consumer advocates.

 But the industry suit expands the attack on California’s law, known as SB-822, by asserting that it seeks to regulate Internet providers beyond state lines, in violation of the Constitution.